julhoang/Notella/README.md

 2. Delete individual highlights
 3. PDF highlights
 4. Update UX/UI
+5. Allow adding tag and quick notes to article inside pop-up.
+6. Change highlight color

 ## Attributions

-- The tag functionality is made possible by Tagify (https://github.com/yairEO/tagify).
+- The tag functionality is made possible by <a href="https://github.com/yairEO/tagify">Tagify</a>.
+- Tool tip is made possible by <a href="https://github.com/AdamJaggard/text-tip">TextTip.js</a>.
 - Image credits can be found inside "images" folder